OBOAcademy/obook/docs/reference/sparql-reference.md

 # select a report with 3 variables
 SELECT DISTINCT ?term ?label ?def

-# defining th properties to be used
+# defining the properties to be used
 	WHERE {
 		VALUES ?defproperty {
  		definition: